 The number one goal for any business website is to generate revenue.
 For that to happen, the website has to be found at the top of the search engines for a variety of keywords.
-Not long ago that meant lots of content or pages of text and images targeting different keywords, optimized meta and image tags, lots of incoming links and so on.
+It wasn’t that long ago that this meant lots of content or pages of text and images targeting different keywords, optimized meta and image tags, lots of incoming links and so on.

 Two developments have changed the way we promote a website and make it easy to find on the search engines: 1) the mobile phone and social media.
 To make sure you’re at the top of a search engine like Google, not only do you have to make your site mobile friendly and you have to be actively engaged in sharing all your content with as many social media platforms as you can.
 In other words, Content is not only King, its everything.